Torus conformal blocks and Casimir equations in the necklace channel: Conclusion and outlooks

 \section{Conclusion and outlooks}

 In this paper we elaborated on the conformal block decomposition in the torus \cft and recognized the essential role of the necklace channel in building torus conformal blocks in general channels.
 We explicitly found the Casimir equations for the multipoint global torus block in the necklace channel \eqref{CasWithoutLeg}.
 The resulting PDE system is given by 2nd order differential operators both in the modular parameter and local coordinates.
 The conformal blocks diagonalize these operators with eigenvalues $-\td(\td-1)$ defined by dimensions of exchange channels.
+We have also presented the Casimir equations for global torus blocks in any channel.

-In particular, the limiting $q \rightarrow 0$ torus blocks with $n$ points in the necklace channel are recognized as plane blocks with $n+2$ points in the comb channel.
+In particular, the limiting $q \rightarrow 0$ torus blocks with $n$ points in the necklace channel are recognized as plane blocks with $(n+2)$ points in the comb channel.
 Such an identification can be justified by simple counting of independent variables.
 The $n$-point torus block depends on $(n-1)$ variables because of global $u(1)$ symmetry.
 At the same time, the $(n+2)$-point plane block depends on the same $(n-1)$ variables because originally it depends on $(n+2)$ variables but 3 points can be fixed by the global $sl(2, \mathbb{R})$ symmetry.
 There is also a simple geometric argument underlying this relation: cutting a necklace diagram yields a comb diagram.
 As a by-product, we obtained the plane Casimir equations as explicit 2nd order differential operators in given coordinates and conformal blocks are their eigenfunctions \eqref{Cas_x_pl}.

 Our study of global torus conformal blocks was partly motivated by Wilson network realization of conformal blocks in the context of \adscft correspondence \cite{Bhatta:2016hpz,Fitzpatrick:2016mtp,kraus_new,Kraus:2017ezw,Hikida:2018dxe,Hikida:2018eih,Alkalaev:2020yvq,Castro:2020smu,Belavin:2022bib}.
 On the other hand, semiclassical heavy-light torus blocks dual to geodesic networks in the thermal \ads can be obtained from the large-$h$ (``heavy-light'') expansion of global torus blocks \cite{Fitzpatrick:2015zha,Alkalaev:2015fbw,Alkalaev:2016fok,Alkalaev:2016ptm}.
 The Casimir approach could be useful here, see e.g. \cite{Kraus:2017ezw}.